wilkar1/demo-stibo/readme.md

 The project objective is to generate a tabular report in CSV format from our data standard specification.

-Please fork the project to you own bitbucket, github, or other git hosting account, and give us access to the repository holding your solution - or alternatively send send us a zip-file with the solution.
-Please make the repository unvailable again after the interview.
+Please clone the project, implement your solution, and send us a zip-file with your answer.

 ### IDE